 When 72 hours had passed, I called Target customer support.
 A representative told me I would not be getting a replacement card because “leadership” had decided that I could have sold the gift card.
 The decision was final. and there was nothing more I can do.
 That was all the information that was given to me.

-I asked whether they could trace that my account was hacked into or logged into from another location because that was the only place where my gift card number was stored.
+I asked whether they could trace that my account was hacked into or logged into from another location.
+That was the only place where my gift card number was stored.
 There was no other way anyone would be able to get the numbers because I bought the card with the security seal covering the codes.
 The Target representative told me that the leadership team has all the tools and would have factored in all of that into their decision.

-At this point, I was speechless because I felt was being told I was the one committing fraud and that I’m guilty for it when I didn’t do anything wrong.
+At this point, I was speechless.
+I felt was being told I was the one committing fraud and that I’m guilty for it when I didn’t do anything wrong.
 Also, I really thought I was going to be taken care of as a long-time customer.

 I am out $184, which is a lot of money for someone who’s frugal like me.
-I have no reason to sell a Target gift card, and if they checked my eBay account, they would see that I always buy Target gift cards and have never sold one.
+I have no reason to sell a Target gift card.
+If they checked my eBay account, they would see that I always buy Target gift cards and have never sold one.
 Can you help? — Denny Eaplin, Monterey Park, Calif.

 Target owed you a straight answer about your gift card’s disappearance.
 The endless runaround, the delays and the arbitrary decision just didn’t seem like the same company that “fulfills the needs and fuels the potential” of its customers, as its mission statement promises.

 If anything, Target fulfilled its need to make a profit and fueled your rage.
 But don’t worry, it’s fixable.

 Target’s terms are clear.
 The risk of loss and title to such items passes to you when the Target gift card is transmitted electronically to you.